 Charges batteries to run small devices, outdoor fountains or LED lights well.
 Panel’s frame is very sturdy and protects panel.

-Great solar charging output for its 20-watt size.
+Great solar charging output for its 20W size.
 Charges multiple devices at once.
 Storage pocket in panel case is very handy to hold devices while they’re charging, users note.
 Responsive customer service.

 Longer charging cables don’t work as well with this solar panel.
 Panel may need to be reset if sunlight conditions change.
 Charging rate can be variable even in full sun.